AjaySreekumar47/vlm-research/README.md

 | U-Net baselines | Supervised segmentation reference point |
 | Custom VLM implementation | Understanding multimodal architecture internals |

-The original README emphasized TP-SIS reproduction, EndoVis processing, and custom VLM development as major phases of the project :contentReference[oaicite:1]{index=1}.
+The original README emphasized TP-SIS reproduction, EndoVis processing, and custom VLM development as major phases of the project.
 Those remain part of the broader research history, but the current flagship direction is the **evaluation framework for zero-shot surgical segmentation**.

 ---